rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 ## The plan for keep and delete

+It is advised to cleanup the number of snapshots.
+Select a plan, tagg the snapshots and delete the snapshots which are marked for delete.

-Selecting the `Tag` button evaluates all snapshots based on the date withing the log record.
+Selecting the `Tag` button evaluates all snapshots based on the date within the log record.
 Based and the selected plan and date, snapshots are either tagged with keep or delete.
 Snapshots which are tagged with delete are also preselected for delete.
 To actually delete the marked snapshots require to select the Delete button.

 The plan is based upon three parts where the parameter `plan` has an effect on **previous months (and years)**: